-Too Much Stuff..Help Today's Students Navigate Their Identities Through Their Stuff
+Too Much Stuff.
+Helping Students Develop Identities Through Their Stuff.

 What is that small, crooked, glass vase in the corner of the garage?
 The small, crooked vase that you must have wanted, or needed enough to buy?Why, and when was it relegated to the corner of the garage, accompanied only by lost memories and cobwebs?
 Turn around and look at your stuff.
 There is that hideously painted cabinet that speaks of long ago whimsy, and youth, and hope.
 That glimmer still exists so you save that hideously painted cabinet, maybe even polish it, and schematically organized it in your mind under hope.

 And so it goes.
 You look at all that stuff and feel the pull–the struggle between purge and keep.
 What does it mean when you look at all that stuff?
 What does it mean when you want to hold onto things that have long since lost meaning or need?
 What does it mean when you can easily toss this or that, those things that you consciously remember being important then–but care less about now?
 How is that schematically organized?
 In the section called Wisdom- If I knew then what I know now?
 In the section called Acceptance-as though the seven stages of grief have been completed and acceptance means you can throw it away Dumpster sizes: should you get a six yard?
 Twelve?
 Or commerical 24?
 How much is your life’s stuff worth?
 How big a dumpster do you need to house the symbols of your life?